openconfig/gribi/doc/specification.md

 * Contains ACKed entries installed by any client
 * Performance expectations - repeated and reconciliation
 * Relationship to `openconfig-aft` telemetry
+* If the specified network instances have no installed gRIBI objects, return an empty list instead of an error.

 ## The `Flush` RPC
 * Modes of operation - emergency client vs. elected master.